 This way of working has supported projects with various department of the South Africa government, key local and international research institutes and international universities that include Harvard’s GSD, (USA), CEPT’s Faculty of Architecture (India) and the University of Sheffield’s Masters in Urban Design, (UK).

 Having been professionally trained in Durban (my home town), Cape Town, Johannesburg and Pretoria; I was awarded a master’s degree in architecture with distinction in 2012.
 In 2016 I completed a summer programme on leadership and social impact through policy hosted by the UC Berkeley’s Goldman School for Public Policy during my Young African Leadership (YALI), Mandela Washington Fellowship (MWF).

-But, it was during my work as a student with the Slovo Park Project; a student and community led research, co-design initiative, that I developed a critical stance in regard to the role of design in the fluid and dynamic developing areas of South Africa.
+But, it was during my experience as a student with the 2010 Slovo Park Project; a student and community led research, co-design initiative, that I developed a critical stance in regard to the role of design in the fluid and dynamic re-developing city areas of South Africa.